 If you have an illness or injury that you believe was caused—or made worse—by your active-duty service, you can file a claim for disability benefits 180 to 90 days before you leave the military.
 This may help speed up the claim decision process so you can get your benefits sooner.
 Find out how to file a claim through the Benefits Delivery at Discharge (BDD) program—and what to do if you have less than 90 days left on active duty.

-Can I use the BDD program to get my disability compensation sooner?
+Am I eligible to use the BDD program to get my disability compensation sooner?

-You can use the BDD program if you meet all of the requirements listed below.
+You may be eligible for the BDD program if you meet all of these requirements.

 All of these must be true:

-- You’re a Servicemember on full-time active duty (including a member of the National Guard, Reserves, or Coast Guard), and
+- You’re a service member on full-time active duty (including a member of the National Guard, Reserve, or Coast Guard)

 - You have a known separation date